Lesterpaintstheworld/terminal-velocity/evaluation/reports.md

 - Technical elements related to AI and UBC need validation against current research.

 ## Recommendations
 - Update the specifications document to include a detailed section on quality assessment criteria.
 - Conduct a thorough review of technical elements to ensure accuracy and credibility.
+- Ensure that all technical elements are validated against credible sources to maintain narrative integrity.
+- Update the specifications document to include a detailed section on quality assessment criteria.
+- Conduct a thorough review of technical elements to ensure accuracy and credibility.
 - **Quality Assessment Criteria**: The specifications document outlines key deliverables and quality metrics, including narrative engagement, technical accuracy, character development, and thematic clarity.